 Do You Really Need a Webcam in 2025?

 In 2025, the need for external webcams is changing.
 Built-in 1080p and 4K cameras in laptops, along with AI-powered tools and smartphone webcam apps like Camo and DroidCam, offer strong alternatives.
 This article explores whether you really need a separate webcam or if your phone or laptop is enough.
 It covers use cases like livestreaming, YouTube, remote work, and privacy concerns.
 Discover the best apps, the specs that matter (resolution, frame rate, field of view), and why smartphones now rival expensive webcams.
-Make the right decision based on real-world needs.

 In 2020, webcams became essential.
 In 2025?
 Not so much — at least not for everyone.